flexera-public/policy_templates/cost/azure/savings_realized/README.md

 ## What It Does

-This Policy uses Optima to determine a view of total savings realized from using Compute Reservations in Azure, for the entire Organization or specified billing centers across a period of historical months.
+This Policy uses Flexera Cloud Cost Optimization (CCO) to determine a view of total savings realized from using Compute Reservations in Azure, for the entire Organization or specified billing centers across a period of historical months.

 ## How It Works